altcp/gdemandfcast/README.md

 </div>

 Generic Python Package for Time Series Forecasting that seeks to include the latest and making it easy to use.
-Thus, creating a current and stable standard.
+Thus, creating a current and stable standard that is good enough for non-profit or social use.
 <p>&nbsp;</p>